An Annuity Can Be a Safe, Smart Choice for Wealth Protection…

 The type of annuity I prefer to work with is an indexed annuity customized with guaranteed income riders.
 This product addresses concerns about both the erosion of wealth due to inflation and the need for predictable, guaranteed income in retirement.

 Fees and expenses

 Just like other types of financial options, annuities have fees associated with them.

-While most of these fees and commission are legitimate, it is worthwhile to train yourself to look carefully at them to determine the impact to your future wealth.
+While most of these fees and commissions are legitimate, it is worthwhile to train yourself to look carefully at them to determine the impact to your future wealth.

 Arguably, the fee to which you should pay the most attention and which has the most potential to damage your net worth is the surrender charge.
 A surrender charge is the annuity company’s version of an early withdrawal penalty.